 Research shows that the global design, construction and asset operations industry, while employing around 1 in 10 people, accounts for slightly over 1/2 of the world’s energy production, and more than 1/3 of the worlds generation of both solid waste and airborne pollution.
 Further to this, the increases in productivity that globalisation and innovation has brought to the rest of the world’s major industry groupings has largely left us behind.
 While there are a few reasons that we could begin to elucidate here, they are likely beyond even the rather lengthy origin story you are reading now.
 Instead, we should begin to wrap this story up.
 Yet, it is indeed just the beginning.
 One takeaway that we hope you take from this is that what we have done to date is to get us to the starting line.
 There is so much we can do, so much we must do.

 In 2020 DBEI has created several online activity sets: from ‘Discover by DBEI’ – webinars to keep you up to date with new, exciting, innovative tools, processes and activities; to BILTx and our online events that replace (for now) the in-person events that would have run this year; to ‘DBEI Insight’ – a highly curated, themed series of webinars running biweekly through the end of the year.
+We are also deeply excited to have seen the recent introduction of the BILT Academy Podcast.
 These activities will continue in 2021 and beyond, in concert with the anticipated return of our in-person events.
-At the same time, the DBEI Community platform is being released.
+At the same time, the DBEI Community platform has been released.
 A membership program that will be introducing many resources and supporting structures for industry over the coming years, the program will also be driven by its members.
 It is our hope that we can use this platform to widen our outreach to all participants in the built environment industries, and to foster and support the changes we need to improve productivity, efficiency, and sustainability.

 If you have managed to stick it all the way through this story, thank you!
 It has been a lengthy journey, and yet, as I mentioned, it has only just begun.
-What I see ahead of us now is a glorious sweep of horizon and the sun, peeking through a fading layer of cloud.
+To finish off with a more personal note, what I see ahead of us now is a glorious sweep of horizon and the sun, peeking through a fading layer of cloud.
 I can feel the wind starting to fill the sails, and the creak of the rigging as the ship comes alive.
 I hear the slap of the waves and the smell of salt fills my nostrils.
 I am energised, I am full of passion, and I am smiling.

 Come on the journey with me.